logo image

 Edzell Park and Church are also at the north end of the High Street, with Edzell Castle on the road past the Park.

-Edzell Castle is situated under 1 mile west of Edzell Park, open for visits most of the year.
+Edzell Castle is under 1 mile west of Edzell Park, open for visits most of the year.

 Edzell History